michaelbe812/rx-stateful/README.md

 > wait a certain amount of time before showing a spinner (suspenseThreshold).
 If then the request takes longer thant the threshold-time a spinner will be shown for at least another amount of time
 > (suspenseTime).
 That way you can prevent flickering spinners.
 >
-> `rxStateful$` provides exactly this feature and will only emit the suspense-state if a async-operation takes longer than the specified `suspenseThresholdMs` for at least `suspenseTimeMs`.
+> `rxRequest` provides exactly this feature and will only emit the suspense-state if a async-operation takes longer than the specified `suspenseThresholdMs` for at least `suspenseTimeMs`.
 > A reasonable configuration of these two values would be to set them both to 500ms.

 > [!IMPORTANT]